tuda-parallel/FTIO/README.md

 source .venv/bin/activate
 ```

-Install all tools provided in this repo simply by using pip:
+Install all tools provided in this repository simply by using pip:

 ```sh
 pip install .